Kathy-Lueckeman/EASY-Open-Source-Solution/README.md

 Alternatively, you can fork this repository and deploy the unmanaged version of the code into a Salesforce org of your choice.

 * Fork the repository by clicking on the "Fork" button in the upper-righthand corner.
-This creates your own copy of EASY for your Github user.
+This creates your own copy of EASY for your GitHub user.
 * Clone your fork to your local machine via the command line
 ```sh
 $ git clone https://github.com/SalesforceFoundation/EASY-Open-Source-Solution.git